ZakiZtraki/AndruinoBeginner/content/lessons/day19/lesson.md

 * **Door access control** – Expand the example by adding a LCD from Day 16 to display “Access granted” or “Access denied”, and store multiple UIDs in EEPROM (Day 17) to build a fully autonomous access system.
 * **Attendance logger** – Save the UIDs and timestamps to an SD card module for logging attendance.
 Consider time‑stamping entries with a Real‑Time Clock (RTC).
 * **Cashless vending machine** – Combine the RFID reader with a keypad and display to deduct credit stored on tags and control a relay for dispensing goods.
 * **Anti‑collision & tag writing** – Use the library functions to handle multiple tags and write custom data to user blocks.
-Remember not to overwrite sector 0 block 0【173897610469086†L378-L389】.
+Remember not to overwrite sector 0 block 0.

 ### Summary

 RFID adds contact‑less identification to your Arduino projects.
-You learned how the RC522 module communicates with passive tags, discovered its pinout and specifications (3.3 V supply, 13 mA–26 mA current, 13.56 MHz frequency, ~5 cm range)【173897610469086†L190-L206】【976556237860093†L157-L165】 and wired it correctly via SPI.
+You learned how the RC522 module communicates with passive tags, discovered its pinout and specifications (3.3 V supply, 13 mA–26 mA current, 13.56 MHz frequency, ~5 cm range) and wired it correctly via SPI ([MFRC522 datasheet](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf)).
 After installing the MFRC522 library you read tag UIDs, then built a simple access control project using a servo and buzzer.
-Common issues such as range, power and interference can be overcome by following the best practices and troubleshooting tips provided【976556237860093†L199-L206】.
+Common issues such as range, power and interference can be overcome by following the best practices and troubleshooting tips provided.
 With RFID in your toolbox you can now create secure locks, attendance systems and interactive products.